vmware-tanzu-labs/namespace-operator/README.md

 The namespace-operator project is a project designed for implementing best practices for each namespace created within a Kubernetes environment.
 More specifically, it was implemented to take into account best practices from several years of production-level, field experience from the engineers currently working at VMware.
-The model is designed to implement a level of tenancy within each Kubernetes cluster which satisfies many production requirements.
+While it is noted that there are several challenges with multi-tenant clusters, for those who desire multi-tenancy within cluster can use the namespace-operator model to implement a level of tenancy within each Kubernetes cluster which satisfies many production requirements.
 Best practices for namespace-operator are derived from guides in the Tanzu Developer Center (Workload Tenancy Guide) as documented at https://tanzu.vmware.com/developer/guides/kubernetes/workload-tenancy/.